rotki/docs/usage-guides/customization.md

 By choosing the "Accounting" settings button, you can customize application settings related to accounting calculations.

-Understand each setting, consult with a tax accountant for your jurisdiction, and then set them appropriately.

-The default settings are currently tailored for the German tax jurisdiction.
-For example, all profit/loss calculations are done on a first-in/first-out basis, and profits from selling crypto assets after 1 year are non-taxable.
-These settings can be adjusted.
+> [!IMPORTANT]
+> Before changing any settings:
+>
+> 1. Review each option carefully
+> 2. Check with your tax advisor about what's required in your country
+> 3. Make adjustments based on their guidance

+**Current Default Settings:**

+- Based on German tax rules
+- Uses first-in/first-out (FIFO) method for calculating profits/losses
+- Treats crypto sales as tax-free after holding for 1 year

+You can change these settings to match your country's tax requirements.

 ### Custom Accounting Rules